Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces

-Regarding experimental tests of our predictions, the QH system can be realized as a magnetic topological insulator (MTI) based on the BiTe or BiSe family of materials.
-In the case of a thin film and in the presence of a finite magnetization, such a system becomes a Chern insulator and the dispersion is well described by the massive Dirac Hamiltonian \cite{zsurka2024low,legendre2024}.
-Furthermore, it was already shown experimentally that superconductivity in such an MTI thin film can be induced via the superconducting proximity effect \cite{uday2024}.
-Therefore, we consider this experimental setup suitable for testing our prediction.
-Moreover, scanning SQUID microscopy is by now a standard technique to detect magnetic flux vortex lattices and has recently been used to detect edge currents in MTIs \cite{ferguson2023}, making the detection of the predicted fractional charge possible as well.
+Regarding experimental tests of our predictions, a concrete realization of the CI is provided by magnetic topological insulator (MTI) thin films based on the Bi-Te or Bi-Se family of materials.
+In the presence of a finite magnetization, such films enter the quantum anomalous Hall regime and are well described at low energies by a massive Dirac Hamiltonian with Chern number $C=1$~\cite{qi2006,yu2010,wangQuantumAnomalousHall2013,zsurka2024low,legendre2024}.
+In our proposal, the applied magnetic field will cause an orbital effect on the electrons in this quantum anomalous Hall state without closing the gap and drive the SC into the mixed state.
+Moreover, it has already been demonstrated experimentally that superconductivity can be induced in MTI thin films via the superconducting proximity effect~\cite{uday2024}.
+This makes the SC-MTI heterostructure a natural platform to test our predictions.
+In addition, scanning SQUID microscopy is by now a standard technique to detect magnetic-flux vortex lattices and has been used to probe edge currents in MTIs~\cite{ferguson2023}.
+This suggests that the interfacial vortex lattice and the associated fractional bound charge should, in principle, be accessible to experimental detection.

-\textit{Conclusion.} In summary, we have studied the interface between a type-II $s$-wave superconductor and an integer quantum Hall system.
-We showed that the interaction at this interface can be modeled using two Abelian Higgs fields coupled to a gauge field, which includes both an emergent Chern-Simons term and the Maxwell term.
-The presence of the Chern-Simons term significantly alters the Abrikosov lattice at the interface.
-In particular, due to the interaction between the electron pairs and the Chern-Simons term, the emerging vortices at the interface carry a fractional charge.
+\textit{Conclusion.} In summary, we have studied the interface between a type-II $s$-wave SC and a $C=1$ CI.
+We showed that the interfacial physics is captured by two Abelian-Higgs fields, associated with the interfacial Cooper pairs, coupled to a gauge field with both a Maxwell term and an emergent CS term.
+The latter qualitatively modifies the Abrikosov lattice at the interface: it generates a topological contribution to the photon mass, thereby renormalizing the penetration depth and enabling a change in the effective superconducting type; moreover, through its coupling to Cooper pairs, it endows interfacial vortices with fractional electric charge.

 \onecolumngrid